1 Name of Medicine

 Adverse events occurring in at least 10% of patients in either treatment arm in the Effisayil-1 trial up to 1 week are summarised in Table 1.

-The safety data provided in Table 2 are based on Effisayil-1, a double-blind, randomised trial comparing a single intravenous 900 mg dose of Spevigo (n = 35) with placebo (n = 18) in patients with generalised pustular psoriasis for up to 12 weeks after treatment and four double-blind, placebo-controlled trials of 254 spesolimab-treated patients who received doses up to 1200 mg intravenous or subcutaneous spesolimab for other diseases.
+The safety data provided in Table 2 are based on Effisayil-1, a double-blind, randomised trial comparing a single intravenous 900 mg dose of Spevigo (n = 35) with placebo (n = 18) in patients with generalised pustular psoriasis for up to 12 weeks after treatment and four double-blind, placebo-controlled trials of 254 spesolimab-treated patients who received doses up to 1200 mg intravenous or subcutaneous spesolimab for other diseases, as well as open-label extension trials, and post-marketing experience.

 The most frequent adverse reaction associated with Spevigo are infections.